Woolsey Farmstead and Wet Prairie Sanctuary

 - Archeologists will be given access to the site for investigation in hopes of revealing more information about the location of possible outbuildings.

-Phase II- Early Demolition & Stabilization, Cemetery Restoration
+Phase II- Early Demolition and Stabilization, Cemetery Restoration

 - The mid- to late 20th-century additions to the rear of the house will be removed.
 This will require some temporary shoring of the remaining structure.